ddnexus/pagy/docs/toolbox/paginators/keyset.md

 ---
 label: :keyset
-icon: infinity
+icon: key
-order: 70
+order: 80
 categories:
   - Paginators
 ---

 #

-## :icon-infinity: :keyset
+## :icon-key: :keyset

 ---

 `:keyset` is the **fastest** paginator for SQL collections.

-!!!success :keyset
+!!!success

 - **It works with:**
   - `ActiveRecord::Relation` or `Sequel::Dataset` sets